zsoftly/pimp_terminal/wsl2/setup.md

 3. **Complete shutdown required**: For hostname changes to take effect, a complete shutdown of all WSL instances is required (not just terminating the specific instance).

 4. **Isolation between instances**: Each instance is fully isolated with its own filesystem, processes, and hostname.
 You can run potentially risky applications in one instance and terminate it when done without affecting your host system or other WSL instances.

+5. **SSH Keys**: Each WSL instance has its own SSH keys.
+If you want to use GitHub from multiple instances, you'll need to add the SSH public key from each instance to your GitHub account.